Photinus carolinus

-Photinus carolinus is a species of rover firefly whose mating displays of synchronous flashing have fascinated both scientists and tourists.
+Photinus carolinus, commonly known as the Smokies synchronous firefly, is a species of rover firefly whose mating displays of synchronous flashing have fascinated both scientists and tourists.
 As individual females synchronize with males nearby, waves of alternating bright light and darkness seem to travel across the landscape.
 Firefly displays typically occur in early June near Elkmont, Tennessee, in the Great Smoky Mountains National Park, near Gatlinburg.
+The species can be found in isolated pockets of the Appalachian Mountains in the eastern United States.

 Description

+P. carolinus is a medium-sized beetle, with adults measuring 11-15 mm long.
+The adults have dark wing covers, or elytra, with light-colored side margins, and a pale yellow head shield, or pronotum, with a dark rectangular mark in the center and very thin black edging on the sides.
+Males have pale lanterns on segments 6 and 7 of their abdomen, and females have one lantern on segment 6.
+The rest of the abdomen is uniformly dark.

+Etymology

+Photinus is from the Greek word for shining or bright.
+The specific epithet refers to North Carolina, where the species was originally found.

+Life cycle

+Beetles such as P. carolinus go through four life stages: egg, larva, pupa, and adult.
+Photinus fireflies spend the majority of their lives as larvae, which are bioluminescent and likely live below the soil surface, eating snails, worms, and other soft-bodied invertebrates.
+Adults appear in early summer, from late May to June.

+Behavior

 A typical Photinus is a "lightning-bug firefly" (as opposed to the so-called "glowworm firefly") because it emits light in its winged (imago) stage.
 Both male and female adults produce mating signals with an abdominal light organ or "lantern".
 Members of Photinus are called "rover fireflies" because typically males fly about singly, not in groups, flashing a species-specific pattern until a receptive female responds with her species-specific flashing signal.

 P. carolinus was the first North American species found to show synchronized flashing behavior.
 Synchronized flashing by male fireflies is common in South Asia, where huge aggregates of males perch on specific trees to create a bright display of flashing.
 The synchronized flashing of P. carolinus males occurs in aggregates of flying fireflies.

 The timing of flashing depends somewhat on temperature, but the flash pattern of a male P. carolinus is typically four to eight very bright flashes emitted over two to four seconds, followed by a dark period of eight to 12 seconds.
 The female reply is much less bright, a pulsed signal during the dark period of the male.
 Scientists have suggested one reason for the synchronized flashing is to create a synchronized dark period, during which males can search for female responses without being distracted by signals from other males.